Form: A shrub with a casual, unkempt appearance.

 Mature Size: 3-5' high and wide.

-Flowers: Red, orange, or yellow, to 1.5" long, tubular, small flared
+Flowers: Red, orange, or yellow, tubular, to 1.5" long, with a small flared upper lip

 Fruit: Seed capsule.

 Leaves: Green, ovate to heart-shaped, often dropped during drought.